 Digital transformation has become vital for businesses - even more so in this pandemic.
-In the 2020 Digital Transformation Index by Futurum Research, 88% of organizations described their digital transformation initiatives as “generally average or above average” - a jump from 2019’s 84%.
+In the 2020 Digital Transformation Index by Futurum Research, 88% of organisations described their digital transformation initiatives as “generally average or above average” - a jump from 2019’s 84%.
 Significantly, “laggards or slow adopters” dropped to 11% from the previous year’s 16% as well.

 One of the common initiatives of digital transformation is the automation of manual processes.
 Reducing human effort by automating processes and decisions can not only accelerate workflows but can also enhance the accuracy and consistency of their output.

 The concept and business value of automation is not new.
 In fact, according to Futurum Research Lead Analyst Shelly Kramer, digital transformation processes - including automation - were something they were already focused on helping their clients with well before the term “digital transformation” was coined.